Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 * NIST SP 800-53 Rev 3 to Rev 4 Transition
 This Job Aid is subject to change as new critical security elements emerge and/or VA policies and processes change.

-## 2. Authorization Decision Process
+## Appendix C1: Authorization Decision Process
 Independent third-party Assessment & Authorization (A&A) reviews are conducted to determine the technical security posture of VA's Information Technology (IT) systems.
 A&A reviews evaluate all applicable system security controls conducted in accordance with the Authorization Requirements Guide / Standard Operating Procedure (SOP).
 A&A reviews include a combination of:
 * On-site assessments conducted by Enterprise Risk Management (ERM) on a sub-set of VA systems and Managed Services.
 * Technical security tests (penetration tests, vulnerability scans, discovery scans, and security configuration compliance scans) conducted by the VA-CSOC.